KRYTON Metals Blog

 Laser Cutting

-In laser cutting, the operator uses a high-speed laser to cut metals into complex shapes.
-The tools are extremely hot and dangerous, requiring expert operation and monitoring for optimal outcomes.
+In laser cutting, the operator uses a high-powered laser beam to cut precise shapes in sheet metal.
+It provides excellent precision, high speed, and the ability to cut complex shapes, requiring expert operation and monitoring for optimal outcomes.

 Torching